|Price: $775 ($795 within one month of the course)

 This is a satellite offering of our course, Pelvic Floor Capstone.
 A satellite means that participants will be gathering in a given location and watching the instructor present remotely on the same screen.
 During labs, participants will pair up and be guided by the on-site lab assistants at the satellite course location.

-This is a satellite offering of our course, Pelvic Floor Level 1.
+This is a satellite offering of the Pelvic Floor Capstone Course.
 A satellite means that participants will be gathering in a given location and watching the instructor present remotely on the same screen.
 During labs, participants will pair up and be guided by the on-site lab assistants at the satellite course location.

 This continuing education seminar is targeted to physical therapists, occupational therapists, physical therapist assistants, occupational therapist assistants, registered nurses, nurse midwives, and other rehabilitation professionals.
 Content is not intended for use outside the scope of the learner's license or regulation.
 Physical therapy continuing education courses should not be taken by individuals who are not licensed or otherwise regulated, except, as they are involved in a specific plan of care.

 This advanced-level course assumes a working knowledge and anatomical understanding of the material presented in Pelvic Floor Levels 1, 2A, and 2B, and it will build from that knowledge.
 Please take time to review those course manuals before attending.

 Upon completion of this continuing education seminar, participants will be able to:

 1. Describe the connective tissue of the pelvic floor (organ ligamentous supports and fascia-scarpa’s, camper’s, endopelvic fascia)